How to Shift from Offline To Online Commerce: a Guide for Retailers

 Ramp Up Your Data Management Capabilities and Supporting IT Iinfrastructure

 The shift from offline to online commerce is impossible to execute without a strong cloud infrastructure to support your operations.
-Despite the overall retail sector slowdown, online commerce growth surged during the lockdown period – , compared to early March 2020.
+Despite the overall retail sector slowdown, online commerce growth surged during the lockdown period – the US e-commerce market increased by 49% in April 2020, compared to early March 2020.

 To support and further capitalize on the customers’ growing affinity towards online commerce, retailers need to prioritize investment in legacy systems modernization, especially when it comes to data management, analytics, and storage.
 The key initiatives to focus on right now are as follows: